dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 I will leave the details about the car I had at the travel review section.

 # How to Drive in Italy
-To explain how to drive in Italy in simple way to those who are used to drive in Korea:
+To explain how to drive in Italy in a simple way to those who are used to drive in Korea, I would say:
 **'Always stop on red light, turn on green light'**.
-It is almost the same to drive in Japan. when your make your turn you yield to the cars from the opposite lane and pedestrians on crosswalk.\
+It is almost the same to driving in Japan. when you make your turn, you should yield to the cars from the opposite lane and pedestrians on crosswalk.\
 [Everything you need to know about driving in Italy: road rules, tips and useful information][how-to-drive-in-italy]